Wi11ione/wi11ione.github.io/_pages/Curriculum Vitae.md

 Education
 ======
-* M.S. in Transportation Engineering (Intelligent Vehicles track) in Tongji University, from 2022.9-2025.3
+* M.S. in Transportation Engineering (Intelligent Vehicles track) at Tongji University, from 2022.9-2025.3
-* B.S. in Vehicle Engineering in Jilin University, from 2017.9-2021.6
+* B.S. in Vehicle Engineering at Jilin University, from 2017.9-2021.6

 Research Experience
 ======